Zaisha13/Project-sa-SOFE-main/BACKEND-IMPLEMENTATION-GUIDE.md

 # Backend Implementation Guide for Jessie Cane Juice Bar

-This guide provides complete instructions for PHP backend developers to implement the backend API, MySQL database, GCash payment integration, and Google Authentication for the Jessie Cane Juice Bar web application.
+This guide provides complete instructions for PHP backend developers to implement the backend API, MySQL database, Xendit GCash payment integration, and Google Authentication for the Jessie Cane Juice Bar web application.

 ---